StylishThemes/GitHub-Dark-Script/README.md

 This script loads and applies the [GitHub Dark](https://github.com/StylishThemes/GitHub-Dark) and adds an option panel to change settings on-the-fly without the need to reinstall.
 The script is still in development and should be considered alpha-quality.

 # Installation
-- Make to install a userscript enging like [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/), [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) or compatible.
+- Make sure to install a userscript engine like [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/), [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) or [compatible](https://github.com/StylishThemes/GitHub-Dark-Script/wiki/Install).
 - [Install the script](https://raw.githubusercontent.com/StylishThemes/GitHub-Dark-Script/master/github-dark-script.user.js).

 # Screenshot